 All of these designs have been available throughout Walt Disney World, at every single counter service restaurant and food court in the hotels.

-Our hope is that these new 50th Anniversary mugs prove to be a huge hit, and Walt Disney World follows these mugs up with a new line of resort-specific mugs or deeper cuts for the World’s Most Magical Celebration.
-With several new designs in the last few years, it sure seems like we’re (finally) heading back in that direction!
+Walt Disney World has been doing more and more mug designs in the last several years, which is really great to see.
+Our hope is that these new mugs prove to be a huge hit, and Walt Disney World follows these mugs up with a new line of resort-specific mugs or even greater variety.
+After years of the same recycled design, it sure seems like we’re (finally) heading back in that direction!

 I think one of the big reasons why these mugs have so many “ethical dilemmas” associated with them is because people realize they are not a good value, and because of that, people want to “force” more bang for their buck.